-The following Banking & Finance guidance note Produced in partnership with Ruth Marken and Mike Tanner of CMS provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Ruth Marken and Mike Tanner of CMS provides comprehensive and up to date legal information covering:

 Various documentation issues need to be considered in real estate finance transactions that involve hedging to ensure that the facility documentation and hedging documentation are aligned.